 Another thing to keep in mind is that many of the coastal areas of Mexico have a hurricane season that generally runs June through November.
 It’s common for places like Puerto Vallarta, Cabo and Cancun to experience some sort of hurricane occurrence annually.

-One of the things I’m asked about most when traveling in Mexico is do I feel safe?
+Is Mexico Safe?
+The first thing I’m asked about when I mention traveling in Mexico is do I feel safe?
 Is Mexico safe?
 The answer is yes.
 Although, and this is a big although, safety is relative and what’s safe to one person might not feel safe to someone else.
 That being said, Mexico has experienced it’s fair share of crime and I don’t want to downplay that.

 Officially, in 2022 Mexico overall has a Level 3 travel advisory according to the State Department.
 Level 3 means reconsider travel.
 This is mostly due to crime and kidnapping.
 Some states – Colima, Tamaulipas, Sinaloa, Michoacán, Zacatecas and Guerrero are listed as do not travel.